-The gear ratios are noticeably short and the highest gear is usually 4.
-Dirt bikes require serious maintenance: oil change on every 20 moto hours, changing the pistons on every 100 moto hours and so on.
+The gear ratios are noticeably short and the highest gear is usually fourth.
+Dirt bikes require serious maintenance: oil change every 20 moto hours, changing the pistons every 100 moto hours, and so on.

 They are so greatly made to be used on the special track that every other ride outside it makes it difficult and unpleasant.

 Motocross bikes are very similar in their general idea to the Supersport motorbikes which are also made mainly for the track.
 They are extremely lightweight, aggressive and every mistake turns out to be very expensive.